-Family meetings are vitally important because they:
+Family meetings are important because they:

-- Bring people together on a regular basis to participate in family decision making and problem solving - Reinforce the leadership roles and effective co-parenting - Introduce structure over chaos - Help kids feel secure because they know someone is in charge - Serve as a forum where expectations, roles, rules, routines, rewards and consequences can be spelled out, and revised as necessary - Provide a predictable time and method for voicing concerns and addressing issues (vs. letting them stew until they explode) - Ensure that effort and contributions are acknowledged - Provide an opportunity for feelings to be validated - Bring people together to develop solutions - Build closeness, participation and a sense of belonging, - Underscore the importance of the family unit, and - Your commitment to making the family work.
+- Bring people together on a regular basis to participate in family decision making and problem solving. - Reinforce the leadership roles and effective co-parenting. - Introduce structure over chaos. - Help kids feel secure because they know someone is in charge. - Provide a forum where expectations, roles, rules, routines, and rewards/consequences can be spelled out and revised as necessary. - Provide a forum for voicing concerns and addressing issues (vs. letting them stew until they explode). - Provide an opportunity for feelings to be validated. - Provide a time when efforts and contributions are acknowledged. - Provide an opportunity to develop solutions. - Build closeness, participation, and a sense of belonging. - Underscore the importance of the family unit and your commitment to making it work.

-Meeting parameters:
+Meeting Parameters: